 GCSE Maths Exam

-If there’s one subject students either love or hate, it’s GCSE Maths Exam.
+If there’s one subject students either love or hate, it’s GCSE Maths.

 Maths may not be your favourite subject but it doesn’t mean that you can’t solve that quadratic equation or find out the probability of winning the lottery.
-Answering GCSE maths exam questions is straightforward but here’s where the silver lining lies.
-You know if an answer is correct a lot of the time plus you get marks for your rough work.
+Answering GCSE maths exam questions becomes easier with practice, and here’s where the silver lining lies – even if you don’t get all the answers correct, you get marks for your rough work.
 It’s not all bad!

-If you’re one of the many students that struggles with GCSE maths exam, this guide will help you understand how to apply your knowledge in the exam.
+If you’re one of the many students that struggles with the maths, this guide will help you understand how to apply your knowledge in the GCSE maths exam.

-Below we outline the structure of the subject, show you some useful study resources and give you the best revision and exam tips.Sign up to Create Maths Resources
+Below we outline the structure of the subject, show you some useful study resources and give you the best revision and exam tips.Sign up for more GCSE Maths Resources

 GCSE Maths Subject Overview

-With new specifications introduced this year, GCSE Maths exam content is much larger and challenging with more emphasis placed on problem-solving.
-The subject will be assessed by exam only, students will be expected to learn mathematical formulae by heart and apply their knowledge and reasoning to provide clear mathematical arguments.
+With new specifications introduced in 2017, the GCSE Maths exam content is more challenging with more emphasis placed on problem-solving.
+The subject is assessed by exam only and students are expected to learn mathematical formulae by heart, and apply their knowledge and reasoning to provide clear mathematical arguments.

 - Algebra and Number